Research Teaching Talks/Conferences Impact Links Videos QE Contacts

 NEW papers

-What Explains Excess Trade Persistence?, featured in VoXEU, LSE's Research for the World, IMF Research Perspectives
+What Explains Excess Trade Persistence?, featured in VoXEU, LSE's Research for the World, IMF Research Perspectives; a fully revised version (Trade Persistence Heterogeneity) to appear soon

 Bio in Brief